mkdocstrings/griffe/docs/guide/users/python-code.md

 With this, there is no ambiguity as to what `subpackage.thing` points to.

-For the reasons mentioned above,
-**Griffe does not support this kind of name shadowing.**
-During static analysis, the submodule will take precedence over the attribute.
+For the reasons mentioned above, **Griffe does not support this kind of name shadowing.** During static analysis, the submodule will take precedence over the attribute.
 During dynamic analysis, Griffe's behavior is undefined.

 ## Avoid wildcard imports

-Wildcard imports allow to import all public objects from a module.
+Wildcard imports allow to import from a module all objects that do not start with an underscore `_`, or all objects that are listed in the module's `__all__` attribute, if it is defined.
-Public objects can either be explicitly listed in the module's `__all__` list/tuple, or implicitly marked as such by prefixing private objects with an underscore.

 ```tree
 package/